anharmonic/anharmonic.github.io/getting-started.md

 Calculation of D3 matrices and three-body force constants, spectral function at Γ at analysis of the final states contributing to the spectral weight at Γ at a specific energy.

 ______
+Please note that in order to be executed on personal computers, these example do not use fully converged cutoff, k- nor q-point grids.
+The numerical parameters to produce published data are always reported in the pubblications.
+______

 More examples about the other codes and different use cases:

 #### QHA